Vrtgs/thirtyfour/README.md

 Thirtyfour is a Selenium / WebDriver library for Rust, for automated website UI testing.

-It supports the full W3C WebDriver spec.
+It supports the full [W3C WebDriver spec](https://www.w3.org/TR/webdriver1/).
 Tested with Chrome and Firefox although any W3C-compatible WebDriver should work.

+## Why "thirtyfour" ?

+34 is the atomic number for the Selenium chemical element (Se).

+## Built on top of fantoccini

+The thirtyfour crate uses [fantoccini](https://docs.rs/fantoccini/latest/fantoccini/) as the backend for interacting with the underlying WebDriver (chromedriver, geckodriver, etc). `Fantoccini` aims to stick fairly close to the WebDriver specification, whereas `thirtyfour` builds on top of that foundation and adds several high-level features as well as exploring ways to improve the ergonomics of browser automation in Rust.

-## UPDATE ANNOUNCEMENT - v0.30.0
+## Important changes in v0.30.0

 A number of methods in the `thirtyfour` API have been renamed to more closely align with `fantoccini`, as part of the move towards greater compatibility.